breeatoomey/newity-case-study/ai-log.md

 Three decisions I made that weren't in the original spec:

 - **Adopted the Expired-date sanity check** (require `expiration_date <= now` for Expired status to count).
 My read: this isn't a threshold change, it's a data-quality refinement of an implicit assumption.
 The original rule said "any Expired doc is stalled," which implicitly assumed Expired status reflected a real expiration event.
 The data shows that assumption doesn't hold.
-Tightening to require the actual evidence is engineering judgment based on what the data revealed, which is exactly what the brief asks for.
+Tightening to require the actual evidence is engineering judgment based on what the data revealed — when the data contradicts an assumption baked into the rule, refining the rule is the right call.
 - **Set `REFERENCE_NOW = 2026-01-30`.** Earliest coherent anchor (one day after the most recent application_date), which maximizes variation in the stalled signal without making "now" precede applications that have already been filed.
 Documented in code with a comment explaining why this exists and that production would use `new Date()`.
 - **Walked back my own target range.** The original "20-45 stalled out of 60" target I set was based on incomplete data analysis.
-Once the floor became visible (~26 from Expired alone, ~52 from Pending), I reframed expectations honestly rather than gaming the rules to hit a vanity number.
+Once the floor became visible (~26 from Expired alone, ~52 from Pending), I reframed expectations honestly rather than reverse-engineering the rules to hit a target number.
 Final count: 56/60 stalled, 4 on-track.

 #### Why the final state is the right state

-56/60 stalled isn't a clean demo number, but it's the honest one.
+56/60 stalled isn't a tidy number, but it's the honest one.
 The four on-track apps are all recent (4–11 days from anchor), which is exactly when the rules should *not* fire — the borrower hasn't had time to send things in yet.
 The rule is doing what it's supposed to.

-This is also a stronger demo narrative than a manufactured 30/60 would have been: *"This is the team's pain point in numerical form — almost every active application has something requiring attention.
+This is also a more useful framing of the team's situation than a tidier 30/60 would have been: almost every active application has something requiring attention.
 The 4 on-track apps are the ones a processor doesn't need to worry about today.
-V2 turns this binary 'stalled' flag into a severity tier so a 90-day-pending doc isn't visually equivalent to a 15-day-pending one."*
+V2 turns this binary 'stalled' flag into a severity tier so a 90-day-pending doc isn't visually equivalent to a 15-day-pending one.

 #### What surprised me about the data (worth telling the team)

 - **Most Expired docs aren't really expired.** 27 of 37 Expired-status docs have no expiration date.
 Either someone hand-flagged them for non-expiration reasons (revoked, superseded, invalid?) or the data is noisy.
 Either way, the team should know — the Expired status is being used as a catch-all in their current spreadsheet workflow.
 V2 could split this into proper sub-statuses.
 - **Five applications have only 8 docs, not 12.** Confirmed in segment 1; the completeness gauge handles it correctly (denominator from actual doc count, not hardcoded 12), but the data tells me the "12 required documents" framing isn't universally applied yet.
 - **Three on-track apps belong to Ricardo Fuentes; one to Aisha; zero to Janet.** Janet's caseload is 18/18 stalled — entirely.
-Worth surfacing if I had a real conversation with the team: is this a workload imbalance, a process difference, or noise in the sample?
+Worth surfacing in a real conversation with the team: is this a workload imbalance, a process difference, or noise in the sample?

 #### Future-date artifact (flagged for next segment)

 The 2026-01-30 anchor means some `date_received` values in the data are after "now."
 Not visible in the list view (no `date_received` column), but the detail view will show this.
-Mitigated in the segment 3 prompt: any `date_received > REFERENCE_NOW` will render as "Not yet received" in the detail view UI.
-Underlying data untouched.
+Initial plan in segment 3: render `date_received > REFERENCE_NOW` as "Not yet received."
+(See segment 3 for the revised resolution that ultimately shipped.)

 #### What I'm doing before the next segment